Why does System Data take so much disk space on Mac?

 - Right-click the Trash icon and select Empty Trash/Bin.

-- Use CleanMyMac X and its Trash Bins module — in addition to emptying Trash/Bin, it also clears out photo library and Mail trash, thus freeing up even more space.
+- Use CleanMyMac and its Trash Bins feature in the Cleanup tool.
+In addition to emptying the Trash/Bin, it also clears out the photo library and Mail trash, thus freeing up even more space.